openredact/openredact-app/README.md

 ## Deployment

-**Note:** Docker is currently not working because our own dependencies will not be installed yet by the backend image.

 ### Run the full stack using Docker-Compose

 You can simply make the backend available at port 8000 and the frontend at port 80 by running: